 officially recognized TSON as a Center of Excellence in Nursing Education

 for its sustained efforts to create environments that promote student learning and professional development.
 This re-designation must be earned each time through a rigorous re-application process.
 Trinitas was the first school in New Jersey and the first Cooperative Nursing Program in the nation to receive this recognition.
 In September 2011, the School was re-designated as NLN Center of Excellence 2011–2015

 .
 This four-year re-designation is in recognition of the School’s success in sustaining its efforts to maintain excellence through a series of long-range strategic plans.

 As the School continues to educate future nurses for 21st century healthcare, the faculty is very cognizant of the many changes that must be addressed and adapted by nursing curricula.
 We are committed to our vision of excellence as we continue to move forward into the second decade of this millenneum.

-Trinitas School of Nursing is accredited by the National League for Nursing Accrediting Commission and accredited and approved by the New Jersey State Board of Nursing.
+Trinitas School of Nursing is accredited by the Accreditation Commission for Nursing Education, Inc. and accredited and approved by the New Jersey State Board of Nursing.